 The Fiddlehead is open to good writing in English or translations into English from all over the world and in a variety of styles, including experimental genres.
 Our editors are always happy to see new unsolicited works in fiction, including excerpts from novels, creative nonfiction, and poetry.
 We also publish reviews, and occasionally other selected creative work such as excerpts from plays.
 Work is read on an ongoing basis; the acceptance rate is around 1-2% (we are, however, famous for our rejection notes!).
 Apart from our annual contest, we have no deadlines for submissions.

 We particularly welcome submissions from Indigenous writers, writers of colour, writers with disabilities, LGBTQQIA+ writers, and writers from other intersectional and under-represented communities.
 If you are comfortable identifying yourself as one or more of the above, please feel free to mention this in your cover letter.

 If you are serious about submitting to The Fiddlehead, you should read an issue or two to get a sense of the journal.
 Consider subscribing or contact us to order sample back issues ($10-$15 plus postage).

 The Fiddlehead is now on Submittable!

-However, in order to accommodate staff holidays and address the large increase in submissions that has been generated by Submittable, The Fiddlehead will be closed to submissions effective July 15 and will reopen for the following reading periods: September 15 - November 30 and January 1 - April 30.
-Poetry will open in the fall and fiction and nonfiction will open in January.
+However, in order to address the large increase in submissions that has been generated by Submittable, The Fiddlehead is in the process of recruiting new editiorial team members and gradually opening submission categories on Submittable.
+In 2018 and the first half of 2019, The Fiddlehead will have two Submittable submission periods: September 15 - November 30 and January 1 - April 30.
+Poetry will open in the fall and fiction and nonfiction will open in January 2019.